 The awards promote commitment and achievements among staff and showcase enterprise in policy and service across the Civil and Public Service.

-A sample of projects, listed below, from the 2017 awards demonstrates the broad range of projects undertaken by various departments across the Civil and Public Service.
+A sample of projects, listed below, from the 2018 and 2017 awards demonstrates the broad range of projects undertaken by various departments across the Civil and Public Service.

 The Civil Service Excellence and Innovation Awards 2017

 Winner: Met Eireann, Department of Housing, Planning, Community and Local Government

 Met Éireann’s engaging and highly informative project MÉRA was the 2017 winner of the Research, Analytics and Insight project.